Where Kansas State Stands in National College Football Rankings

 The Athletic

-Kansas State increased its standing in The Athletic’s ranking of all 136 FBS teams.
-K-State is 77th and was 79th last week.
+Kansas State increased one place in The Athletic’s ranking of all 136 FBS teams.
+K-State is 76th and was 77th last week.
 In The Athletic’s preseason poll, Kansas State was ranked 21st.

 US LBM Coaches Poll